yejii/help-center/en/andcards-suite.md

 ##### Adding Cards

 Add a check or credit card by filling in details.
 Double check that your card belongs to one of the supported payment systems.
 After one successful purchase, your card will be saved for easy 1-click payments.
-If you'd like to remove a saved card, contact andCards support.
+If you'd like to remove a saved card, contact andcards support.

 ##### Using Cards

 Some cards require 3-D Secure procedure to confirm payment.
 In such case, you will see `Confirm Payment` button that opens a browser page with your bank's confirmation dialogue.
-After a successful 3-D Secure confirmation, the browser page will redirect back to andCards Suite and "Booking successful" alert will be displayed.
+After a successful 3-D Secure confirmation, the browser page will redirect back to andcards Suite and "Booking successful" alert will be displayed.

 If 3-D Secure confirmation was successful but redirect didn't happen, proceed as follows:
 * Manually close the browser page.
-* Return to andCards Suite.
+* Return to andcards Suite.
 * Close the `New booking` page.
 * Wait for a few minutes to see your booking show up on calendar.